keboola/developers-docs/extend/generic-extractor/config/mappings.md

 }
 {% endhighlight %}

-The following tables will be extracted:
+to extract the following tables:

 users: